wjrice/tiltgroup_wrangler/README.md

 Easiest install: Install eman2 2.91.
 Copy the dataset.py library from the cryosparc directory to the python site packages directory of the eman2 installation.

-Input required: CTF star file with tiltgroups (downloaded from Leginon website) For cryoSPARC, requires particles.cs and passthrough_particles.cs files from the refinemnt job.
+Input required: CTF star file with tiltgroups (downloaded from Leginon website) For cryoSPARC, requires particles.cs and passthrough_particles.cs files from the refinement job.

 Outputs star file in Relion 3.0 or 3.1/4 format, or cryosparc .cs file For cryosparc usage, replace the particles.cs or passthrough_particles.cs file with the output .cs file in the refinement directory.